Showing posts with label 1993. Show all posts

 Aesthetics

 Argh!
-Don't forget where you dug those holes otherwise you're left hanging and vulnerable.
+Don't forget where you dug those holes otherwise, you're left hanging and vulnerable.

 The CryptO'pinion?

 Hector provides a brilliant spin on the Panic genre with perfect controls for fluent movements that have us leaping and clubbing the freaky fruits with ease.
 However, I'm baffled why he climbs the ladders so slowly as this doesn't gel with the rest of his movements.
-And that's my one and only beef with this incredible PD game.
+And that's my only beef with this incredible PD game.

 The main menu is ace with a belting chiptune, scroller and helpful information.